anyscale/madewithml.github.io/docs/courses/foundations/numpy.md

 </pre>

 ## Broadcast
-Here, we’re adding a vector with a scalar.
+What happens when we try to do operations with tensors with seemingly incompatible shapes?
 Their dimensions aren’t compatible as is but how does NumPy still gives us the right result?
 This is where broadcasting comes in.
 The scalar is *broadcast* across the vector so that they have compatible shapes.
 <div class="ai-center-all">
     <img src="https://raw.githubusercontent.com/GokuMohandas/MadeWithML/main/images/foundations/numpy/broadcast.png" width="300">
 </div>